Written by: Nurudeen Tijani

 4 Simple Ways to Alkaline

-Chronic muscle injuries and tendonitis cannot heal if the body is in a persistent inflammatory state.
-After reducing chronic inflammation, we can heal muscle injuries and eliminate tendon pain easier and faster.
 Restricted muscles pull tighter and put tension on the tendons and joints.
-Releasing tight muscles increases the elasticity of the muscle and tendon and immediately reduces joint and tendonitis pain.
-Below is a photo of how I used this step to heal chronic shoulder pain and rotator cuff injury.
+Releasing tight muscles increases the elasticity of the muscle and tendon and immediately reduces joint and tendon pain.

 Chronically restricted and dysfunctional muscles usually develop over many years.
 As such, it is vital to use the correct technique to release these tight muscles.
-It is also crucial to strengthen the joint of the muscles being released by doing joint mobility exercises to avoid re-injury and regain full strength for maximum performance.
+It is also crucial to strengthen the joints of the muscles being released by doing joint mobility exercises to avoid re-injury and regain full strength for maximum performance.

 The TitaniumPhysique Program provides full-body joint mobility exercise videos and step-by-step videos on how to release restricted muscles.
-The following are some of the tools you can use to release dysfunctional and restricted muscle to fix and heal tendonitis.

 The Rumble Roller (RR) and foam roller are vital myofascial release tools.
 These tools help release and treat restricted and dysfunctional muscles.

 The Theracane is highly effective in treating various muscles.
-I find it particularly useful in treating rotator cuff injury and tendonitis.
-The Theracane can target and release the infraspinatus, supraspinatus, rhomboids, teres minor, teres major muscles, and levator scapulae.
+I find it particularly useful in treating shoulder and neck muscles.

 References